andytorrestb/learn-cuda/one-month-tutorial/README.md

 # Intro
 This repository aims to documents self learning when exploring a deeper dive into GPU programming.
-It covers pre-requisite material, core concepts, and a 30 day daily programming challenge.
-This should take 1-2 months to complete depending on time dedicated and mastery of pre-requisiste knowledge.
+It covers pre-requisite material, core concepts, as well as useful libraries and tooling for scaling CUDA applications.
+This should take 2-4 weeks to complete depending on time dedicated and mastery of pre-requisiste knowledge.

 ## Pre-requisites
 This section is a work in progress.
 Resources will be added soon.